barsoom/devbook/README.md

 Any difference between development and production is a liability.
 Small and frequent changes means smaller failures when they happen.

+#### Open source.

+We use a lot of open source, contribute patches and release [libs of our own](http://github.com/barsoom).

+If a problem is not too particular to the app we're working on, and does not represent an important competitive advantage for that business, we encourage extracting and sharing it.

 #### Leaving some slack.

 We don't plan all of our time, leaving some slack.
 It counters stress and leads to a higher level of polish.